30 Facts We Never Knew About Pandas

 Image Source: The Witzers travel

-If you're thinkin' pandas are sprinters, think again.
-These chunky bears top out at 'bout 20 miles per hour.
-They ain't winnin' any races, but then again, they don't really need to.
-Their lifestyle's more 'bout munchin' and relaxin', so no need for speed.
-Their laid-back attitude kinda makes 'em more endearing, don't ya think?
+If you're thinking pandas are sprinters, think again.
+These chunky bears top out at about 20 miles per hour.
+They ain't winning any races, but then again, they don't really need to.
+Their lifestyles more about munching and relaxing, so no need for speed.
+Their laid-back attitude kinda makes them more endearing, don't you think?

 12. Panda Diplomacy